openalloc/SwiftTabler/README.md

 Spacing defaults are driven by the goal of achieving uniform appearance among table types, with the *List* type serving as the standard.

 ### Base Defaults

+Base defaults are defined in the `TablerConfig` module.

 - `hoverColor: Color` - accent color with opacity of 0.2
 - `tablePadding: EdgeInsets` - no padding